Barissa-Imran/drf-pastebin/README.md

 # drf-pastebin
- A simple pastebin code highlighting Web API.
+ A simple pastebin code highlighting Web API in Django

 This app was built using Django Rest Framework (DRF).
 - Following the tutorial on the official website.